 While nearly everyone has the intuition that some languages are clearly more difficult than others to learn, there are still those who claim that there is no such thing as a “hard” language.
-Others, such as Benny the Irish Polyglot, argue that the term “hardest language” exists “for no reason other than discouragement”.
+Others, such as polyglots, argue that the term “hardest language” exists “for no reason other than discouragement”.

 So, what’s the deal?
 Is there really any such thing as a “hard” language, or even the “hardest” one?
 Ranking languages on a universal scale of difficulty is itself difficult and controversial, and you’ll see that there is no short answer to these questions.
 However, I hope that through this post I’ll be able to shed some light on this topic and clarify a few points.
 I’d really love to hear what you think about this, so please leave your comments below and join in the discussion.